dseres/rcs-parser/README.md

 NOTE:
 This project is under heavy development.
 Current status is **30%**.

-Currently revision numbers, delta texts and strings can be parsed with this library.
+Currently revision numbers, delta texts, delta and strings can be parsed with this library.
+RCS admin section is missing.